offthedial/site/src/pages/idtga/rules.md

 ### Redo the match if:
 - The team with the DC stops playing and allows the other team to KO.
 - The team with the DC stays inside their spawn barrier.
-- The team with the DC uses the same weapons/gear shown in the results.

 ### Do NOT redo the match if:
 - **Any player** on the same team DC's again in the same round.